 "The Eyes of Texas has been UT Austin’s official school song for almost 120 years.
 It has been performed at most official events —celebratory or solemn—and sung by proud alumni and students for generations as a common bond of the UT family.
 It is a longstanding symbol of The University’s academic and athletic achievements in its pursuit of excellence,” wrote Eltife.

 But assembled well clear of the campus and media battleground sites the university itself impaneled a twenty-four person committee, as diverse in race, gender, and occupation as could be hoped for, and set off on a five-months investigation into the song and its origins.
 Several weeks ago they returned from their long inquiry and pronounced the alma mater, as far as their group was concerned, fit for public use.

 While the committee frankly acknowledged a racist setting at the turn of the twentieth century in ante-bellum Texas, they found no racist intentions or even racial considerations were built into that particular song.

-Following the publication of the committee’s findings and the university’s decision to keep the song front and center in the repertoire, a group of black political leaders in Texas has expressed their objection to the rulings and pledged to stay in the fight.
+Following the publication of the committee’s findings and the university’s decision to keep the song centered in their repertoire, a group of black political leaders in Texas expressed their objection to the decision and pledged to stay in the fight.

 “Removing the song is not too much to ask.
 If the song is changed, no one is harmed,” said Ron Reynolds, a representative from Texas's twenty-seventh district.
 “We, as the Texas Legislative Black Caucus, are against the continuation of The Eyes of Texas song.
 We're unequivocal about that.”